 \item Aforementioned, it is possible to improve our PM results for the M1 decay widths of charm mesons through their bound state wave functions which govern the matrix element.
-The wave function depends on the phenomenological parameters ($\alpha_s$ and $\sigma$) and is sensitive to the choice of the potential.
-Consequently, the parameters which are well optimized for the mass predictions in the heavy flavor sector also influence the wave function.
-This suggests that the scale dependence of the parameter $\alpha_s$ could lead to a scale dependence in the wave function \cite{A:2023bxv}.
-Furthermore, this can be interpreted as $\alpha_s$ having a flavor dependence due to the constituents of the bound state, which in turn would be manifested in corresponding wave function.
-Therefore, a phenomenological correction to the wave function may be employed to shed light on the flavor dependent effects and subsequently improve the M1 decay width predictions.
-To address this, we introduce a phenomenological correction factor, $f$, to account for this ambiguity in the wave function which affects the M1 decay widths through the matrix element\footnote{Such a correction factor is not dissimilar to the scale factor ($\Omega$) we have incorporated to improve our EMS predictions (as discussed previously).}.
-Further, as inferred from Ref. \cite{Godfrey:1985xj}, the leading behavior of matrix elements can be modified through factors fitted from experiment.
-In other words, experimental data is crucial to identify and correct the shortcomings in the matrix elements, therefore, we use the flavor-symmetrical and heaviest charmonium system for extracting the scale factor.
-Thus, we determine the factor $f$ by using $\Gamma^{Expt}(J/\psi \to \eta_{c}\gamma) = 1.57(37)$ keV \cite{ParticleDataGroup:2024cfk} and our theoretical value (from Eq. \eqref{eq21}), we find
+The sensitivity of the wave function to phenomenological parameters ($\alpha_s$ and $\sigma$) implies that parameters optimized for mass predictions also influence the wave function itself.
+This suggests that the scale-dependence of the parameter $\alpha_s$ could lead to a scale-dependence in the wave function \cite{A:2023bxv}.
+Furthermore, this can also be interpreted as $\alpha_s$ having a flavor dependence due to the constituents of the bound state, which is reflected in the wave function.
+To address this, we introduce a phenomenological correction factor, $f$, to account for this ambiguity in the scale and flavor dependence of the wave function\footnote{Such a correction factor is not dissimilar to the scale factor ($\Omega$) we have incorporated to improve our EMS predictions (as discussed previously).}.
+Moreover, as inferred from Ref. \cite{Godfrey:1985xj}, the leading behavior of matrix elements can be modified through factors fitted from experiment.
+In other words, experimental data can be used to refine the matrix elements, therefore, we use the flavor-symmetrical charmonium system to extract this scale factor, specifically from the experimental M1 decay width of the $J/\psi$.
+Thus, using $\Gamma^{Expt}(J/\psi \to \eta_{c}\gamma) = 1.57(37)$ keV \cite{ParticleDataGroup:2024cfk} and our theoretical value (from Eq. \eqref{eq21}), we find